Dalmais/Hestial/app/Homegarden/Documentation/Overview.md

 ## Implementation strategy
 1. Create a build of the system
+2. Database
+  * Select a database
-2. Install a database
+  * Install the database
+  * Configure the database
 3. Get the data and store them in the database
-4. send data to a cloud
+4. Send data to a cloud
+  * Select a cloud
+  * Configure the cloud/services
+  * Synchronize the database with devices
 5. Visualize the data
+  * Find a tool